wmedrano/wmedrano.dev/content/literate-programs/wills-columnar-format.md

 **Will's Columnar Format V0**

-[Will's columnar format](https://wmedrano.dev/living-programs/wills-columnar-format) is a columnar format made by will.s.medrano@gmail.com.
+[Will's Columnar Format](https://wmedrano.dev/literate-programs/wills-columnar-format) is a columnar format made by will.s.medrano@gmail.com.
 It is primarily implemented for educational purposes.
 If you are interested in using a well supported columnar format, consider using [Apache Parquet](https://parquet.apache.org/).